 - Dry powder inhalers (DPIs) – These inhalers deliver the medication in powder form as opposed to a spray.
 An Accuhaler is a common example.

-You should always carry your reliever inhaler with you as you cannot predict when you may start to develop symptoms, and the reliever should be taken immediately when symptoms begin.
-You must also ensure the inhaler you are using is in date and that you have plenty of medication left, some inhalers will indicate on the side how much is remaining.
-For more information on how to get the best from your reliever inhaler take a look at the information on Asthma UK.
+You should always carry your reliever inhaler with you as you cannot predict when you may start to develop symptoms.
+The reliever should be taken immediately when symptoms begin.
+You must also ensure the inhaler you are using is in date and that you have plenty of medication left.
+Some inhalers will indicate on the side how much is remaining.
+For more information on how to get the best from your reliever inhaler, take a look at the information on Asthma UK.

 Preventer inhalers are used every day, regardless of if you are experiencing current symptoms to reduce the inflammation in your airways.
 This is to try and prevent symptoms from occurring.

 How do they work?

 Steroid medication makes up the contents of a preventer inhaler; this medication works to reduce inflammation and swelling in your airways.
 According to Asthma UK, it’s imperative to use your preventer even when you feel well, as the protective effects of the preventer inhaler build up over time.
 This means, providing you have used your preventer inhaler consistently, you should start to notice that you do not need your reliever inhaler as often.